magoo/redteam-plan/README.md

-# The Red Team Planning Guide :fire: :fire_engine:
+# Red Team Planning :fire: :fire_engine:

 ## Intro
-This is a project manager's perspective to designing a red team using a very specific method as described in [Red Teams](https://medium.com/starting-up-security/red-teams-6faa8d95f602).
-This specific method expresses several biases to optimize for blue team value, not red team dominance.
+This document helps inform your red team plans by using a very specific method as described in [Red Teams](https://medium.com/starting-up-security/red-teams-6faa8d95f602).
+This specific method expresses several biases to optimize for blue team value and enthusiasm instead of motivation by red team punishment.

-Review the questions below to test if your red team planning has been thorough and will give you the best results.
+Review the questions below to test if your red team planning has been thoroughly thought out for your blue team's value.

 ### Time
 You can project the amount of time to allocate from this planning phase, to the end of a mitigation phase, or something in between.
 Time expectations are highly dependent on decisions made for each phase.

 - *Planning* (Weeks/Months): Planning the overall execution, filling in the gaps of this document.
 - *Attack* (Minutes/Weeks): Onboarding of red team and active creation of the incident.
-- *Response*: If the incident is discovered, the length of the immediate response.
-Hours/Weeks
+- *Response* (Hours/Weeks): If the incident is discovered, the length of the immediate response.
 - *Tabletop* (Days / Weeks): If the incident is not discovered, the length of the forced response or tabletop.
 - *Incident Response (Short Term)* (Days / Weeks): The time to remove red team access, plug any discovered vulnerability, elimination of the adversary.
 - *Red Team Reveal* (Hours): Displaying the Red Team's actions to calibrate on IR realities.
 - *Incident Response (Post Mortem)* (Hours / Days): Organization of the lessons learned and wide presentation.
 - *Long Term Mitigation* (Weeks / Months): Completion of harder lessons learned, refactoring, and growth before you consider the next red team.

 ### People
+Identify all the people who may need to know the Red Team's plans and secrets.
+This is where you'll want to mitigate any "Break Glass" risk, and have contact details ready for a pivot away from an exercise.
 - Consulting firms: Will you be hiring an external party as the red team?
 - Internal resources: Will internal employees act as the red team?
-- Who is responsible for calling (in this case, withholding) a call to the police?
+- Who is responsible for (in this case, withholding) a call to the police?
 - Who is responsible for inbound PR / Communications?
 - Who is responsible for customer interactions?
 - Who is the breach notification resource? (in-house / outside counsel)
 - Who is the overall "Game Master" that will steer issues?

 ### Strategy
+Decide where you are going to accumulate your value from this experience.
+There are tradeoffs everywhere that may not scratch what you're trying to itch with an exercise.
 - Are potential defenders aware that a red team is expected, ever?
   - Should they be?
 - Will you also announce a window in which a red team should be expected?